HSBC PMI activity slide raises China Q3 growth risk

 SOME SIGNS OF STABILISATION

-Markit said its survey detected some signs of stabilization in manufacturing activity in September as the rate of deterioration in the sector eased.
+Markit said its survey detected some signs of stabilisation in manufacturing activity in September as the rate of deterioration in the sector eased.

 Backlogs of work remained steady for 77 percent of respondents, while only 13 percent reported a decrease.